-How you set up depends on whether you have the electric or stovetop pressure cooker.
-With a stovetop pressure cooker, start the pressure cooker on high and end on low.
+How you set it up depends on whether you have the electric or stovetop pressure cooker.
+With a stovetop pressure cooker, start the pressure cooker on high and end on a low.
 Once you reach the desired PSI, lower the heat just enough to maintain a gentle bubbling.
 With electric pressure cookers, you typically enter the time or select a pre-set function and press the start button.

 They handle the raising and lowering of the temperatures, making them ideal for beginners.

 Before you begin, exercise caution not to overfill the pressure cooker more than 2/3 full.
 With rice and other starchy foods, you shouldn’t fill the pressure cooker to more than half full.
 This prevents the food from clogging the pressure release safety valve.

 With this food chart, remember to start with the shortest time and continue to reach the desired texture.

 |Asparagus||whole||1 – 2|

 |Beans (lima)||smelled||2 – 3|

 |Broccoli||florets/spears||2 – 3|